Ormrod History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ormrod family name include Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Ormrod family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Ormrod Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ormrod Notables in all our PDF Extended History products and printed products wherever possible.

 Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
 Early immigrants include:

 Ormrod Settlers in Australia in the 19th Century